taylor-ramsay/flask-user-registration/README.md

 - To build the api run:  `docker-compose build`

-- To start the api run: `docker-compose up`
+- To start the api run: `docker-compose up -d`

 - To initialize the database, enter the shell: `docker exec -it api sh`, and run `manage.py initdb`